dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 The `parameters` are the parameters of the method to be called.
 They SHOULD be given in the order in which they appear in the Candid specification of the method to be called.
 A subset of the parameters defind in the Candid specification of the method can be present, the remaining non-optional parameters MUST be filled in by the party executing the transaction.

-// FIX: Details need to be worked out to make it possible to call different methods we want to cover in the base standard (at least ICP and ICRC-1 transfer and ICRC-2 approve).
-The result may not be so far away from a generic standard covering the call of any method of canisters.
-Specifically: Should types be decomposed into their constituents or the compound values be provided using a specific or their Candid encoding?

 Next, we define the parameters required for realizing the supported transactions of the supported ledger standards:
 * `from_subaccount` (ICRC-1, ICRC-2): 32-byte subaccount in Base64 representation
 * `to` (ICRC-1, ICRC-2): The size-reduced human readable [textual representation](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md) of an ICRC-1 account as specified in this document.